My Style of Yoga

 Registration takes place on the Classes page.

-The contribution suggestions for thist series of 8 Classes are: Community: Free / Contributing: 30$ / Sustaining: 60$ / Supporting: 90$
+The contribution suggestions for access to all live and recorded classes are: Community: Free / Contributing: 30$ / Sustaining: 60$ / Supporting: 90$

 If you would like to contribute an amount different than the options provided, please choose the Community option and you may then send a donation of your choosing with the button below.
 If you would rather not use this platform for payment, you may use Venmo @stephtrep, or contact me at stephanie@evokative.xyz to discuss options.